What is the “Amici Christi”?

 Can anyone come to the Mission?

-The Mission is Roman Catholic, but it is open to all people of good will who are looking for a quiet place for prayer and meditation, and who respect the spirit of MDM.
+The Mission is open to all people of good will who are looking for a quiet place for prayer and meditation, and who respect the spirit of MDM.

 When is the Mission open?

 The Mission is open to the public Tuesday through Friday from 8:30am to 4:30pm.
 Monday is our “desert day,” a quiet day of prayer and reflection for the Community, and so the Mission property is closed to the public.
-Since we are not a parish, our schedule for public events (Masses, Holy Hours, Confessions, etc.) often changes depending on the needs of the Community and the time of year.
+Our schedule for public events (Masses, Holy Hours, etc.) often changes depending on the needs of the Community and the time of year.
 We strongly encourage all visitors to check our Schedule page before visiting the Mission.

 Can I rent the Mission for my own event or retreat?